-Established in 2007, Valley Nonprofit Resources offers both information and services to strengthen the more than 4,800 nonprofit organizations in the San Fernando Valley region of Los Angeles.
+Established in 2007, Valley Nonprofit Resources offers both information and services to strengthen the more than 5,600 nonprofit organizations in the San Fernando Valley region of Los Angeles.
 Welcome to VNR's website!
-Click on the buttons to your left and at the top to access many resources that can help you increase the effectiveness of your nonprofit.
+Click on the buttons above and at the top to access many resources that can help you increase the effectiveness of your nonprofit.
 VNR is a program within the Center for Southern California Studies, at California State University Northridge.

 Valley Nonprofit Resources

 October 2015 VNR Workshop at Strength United. ;Photo (above) of the San Fernando Valley courtesy of Randy Witt Productions.

 - 2/14/2019 - Understanding the Role of Managerialism in Social Justice Nonprofit Organizations: Threats, Challenges, and Opportunities AND The Role of Nonprofit Organizations in Offering Physical Activity Related Programs Addressing Health Disparities in the San Fernando Valley

 - 2/18/2019 - NEW DATE!
 Testing a Film on Nonprofit Transitional Housing for Older, LGBTQ, and Homeless Individuals

 - 2/19/2019 - Recent Changes in Employment Law

 - 2/25/2019 - Improving the Organizational Network for Older Foster Youth in Los Angeles County